How to Register Your Business in Singapore: Company Registration, Formation, Incorporation & Setup From Start to Finish

-Singapore company incorporation / formation at S$388 only!
-We help you to incorporate your business, or private limited company in Singapore – we advise you on the the requirements, procedures, documents and time frame that is needed for Company Incorporation in Singapore.
-We ensure you that the process of incorporating your company will go on smoothly.
+We advise you on the requirements, procedures, documents and time frame that is needed for company incorporation and formation in Singapore.
+We ensure you that the process of incorporating your company will go on smoothly from start to finish.
 There are many types of companies in Singapore to choose for company registration.
-We would usually advise our clients to register private limited companies in Singapore to take advantage of the benefits below:
+We would usually advise our clients to register private limited (the most common) companies in Singapore to take advantage of the benefits below:

-- We would usually advise our clients to register private limited companies in Singapore to take advantage of the benefits below:
+- Singapore Company Incorporation Consultants would usually advise our clients to register private limited companies in Singapore to take advantage of the benefits below:

-- Enjoy Singapore tax resident status to take advantage of Singapore Double Tax Agreements, tax exemption schemes and incentives such as the Productivity Solutions Grant (PSG) which incentive companies to improve their productivity by purchasing technology solutions and equipment.
+- Enjoy Singapore tax resident status to take advantage of Singapore Double Tax Agreements, tax exemption schemes and incentives such as the Productivity Solutions Grant (PSG) which incentive companies to improve their productivity by purchasing technology solutions and equipment for company formation.

 - Limited liability for members

 - Any foreigner or local entrepreneurs who are 18 years old or above are allowed to register a Singapore company.
 There is no age cap for directors of private limited companies.

 Important Information Required for Singapore Company Incorporation / Formation:

-- Provide at least 3 company names: it should be approved by ACRA (a government body) before the process for company incorporation can begin.
+- Provide at least 3 company names for your company registration: it should be approved by ACRA (a government body) before the process for company incorporation can begin.

 - Appointed Directors*: They should be at least 18 years of age.
 One of the directors has to be a Singapore citizen or permanent resident.
-It is not necessary for the local directors to hold any shares in the company.
+It is not necessary for the local directors to hold any shares in the company setup.

 - Shareholders*: The shareholder and the director can be the same person or different.

 - Company Secretary: It is compulsory for the company to elect a secretary within six months of the company incorporation as per section 171 of the Singapore Companies Act (Chapter 50).
 A company secretary cannot be the sole director of a company.

-- Address: We can provide our office address for you to use as your company’s registered address.
+- Address: We can provide our virtual office address for you to use as your company’s registered address.